Risk Management

 Green Energy

 As part of the Group's strategy to reduce Scope 2 emissions, it is planned to increase electricity from renewable sources, either by purchasing or producing it internally.
 The Group is assessing the feasibility of wind turbine and solar panel projects.
+Definition of a roadmap to increase the use of renewable energy throughout the Group, entering into purchase and/or own production agreements (for example solar panels or wind turbines).

 in 2023 the Group signed agreements with Engie and EtherEnergy for the subsidiary in Belgium, CCB, reaching a maximum deliverable capacity, between wind and solar, of 25 MWh.